NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 For more information on the data dictionary and how things are labeled in ResStock, see Data and the section Field Naming Convention to get a better idea.

-Reading through the data_dictionary.tsv Column B, field_name, row 63 has in.geometry_building_type_recs with a field description of PUMS 2019 building type, and allowable_baseline_enumerations of Mobile Home, Multi-Family with 2–4 Units, Multifamily with 5+ Units, Single-Family Attached, and Single-Family Detached.
+Reading through the data_dictionary.tsv Column B, **field_name**, row 63 has in.geometry_building_type_recs with a field description of "PUMS 2019 building type", and allowable_baseline_enumerations of "Mobile Home", "Multi-Family with 2–4 Units"," Multifamily with 5+ Units", "Single-Family Attached", and "Single-Family Detached".
 This is the column we need to filter the baseline and upgrade files to only see results for Single-Family Detached homes.

-Going back to the CO_baseline_metadata_and_annual_results.csv file, and click “Format as Table” so we can perform our filter.
+Going back to the CO_baseline_metadata_and_annual_results.csv file, and click <ins>Format as Table</ins> so we can perform our filter.

 ![](../../../assets/images/formatastable.png)

-Then, search for the column name we need to filter: in.geometry_building_type_recs.
+Then, search for the column name we need to filter: **in.geometry_building_type_recs**.
 Turns out it is column BK.
 Click the down arrow in the column, and make sure Single-Family Detached is the only housing option selected.
-Click OK to apply the filter.
+Click <ins>OK</ins> to apply the filter.

 ![](../../../assets/images/sfd.png)

 Repeat this process to filter to Single-Family Detached homes in the CO_upgrade02_metadata_and_annual_results file too.
 With the CO_upgrade02_metadata_and_annual_results file, we need to filter to only the samples that have had this upgrade applied, because not every home has this upgrade applied.
 Some homes may not have the right home configuration or may have an out-of-scope heating fuel: therefore, only some of the homes are actually modeled with this upgrade.
 To determine the column that describes whether the home received the upgrade or not, go back to the data_dictionary_tsv.

 The second row shows a field_name called applicability with a field_description of: The measure was or was not applied to bldg_id.
 This is what we are looking for.
-Going back to the CO_upgrade02_metadata_and_annual_results file, search for the "applicability" column, and make sure only TRUE is chosen as an option.
+Going back to the CO_upgrade02_metadata_and_annual_results file, search for the **applicability** column, and make sure only TRUE is chosen as an option.
 That means only the samples that were actually upgraded with our package of interest, high-efficiency cold-climate air-to-air heat pump with electric backup, will be shown.
 If the value is FALSE, that means the building sample was not upgraded with this package.

 Next, check to make sure there are the right number of samples or at least 1,000 samples.
 For a detailed explanation on why our team recommends this, review the [Why At Least 1,000 Samples is Recommended]({{ site.baseurl }}{% link docs/resources/explanations/Why_at_Least_1000_Samples_is_Recommended.md %}) webpage.

-To do this, highlight the first column of each of the two files, and look at the Count value at the bottom right of the screen.
-For the baseline file, it shows Count: 5901.
+To do this, highlight the first column of each of the two files, and look at the <ins>Count</ins> value at the bottom right of the screen.
+For the baseline file, it shows Count: "5901".

 ![](../../../assets/images/count.png)

-Doing the same on the upgrade file, the Count value is showing Count: 5701.
+Doing the same on the upgrade file, the <ins>Count</ins> value is showing Count: "5701".
 We expect the count of the upgrade file to be less because not all samples or bldg_id had the upgrade applied.

 Luckily for us, each file has over 1,000 samples so we are good to begin the analysis.
 If the sample count was is than 1,000, our team recommends expanding your geographic search area or changing other filters to increase sample count.
 See more reasoning for this [here]({{ site.baseurl }}{% link docs/resources/explanations/Why_at_Least_1000_Samples_is_Recommended.md %}).